Drunk Driving Accidents

 Criminal charges are separate from a civil lawsuit.
 You have the right to take civil legal action against a drunk driver if you were harmed and the statute of limitations has not expired, regardless of whether criminal charges have been filed.
 These legal processes and their respective outcomes are considered entirely separate and will be tried in different courts.

-What Does DUI Mean?
+What Does DWI Mean?

 Common Causes of Drunk Driving Accidents

-Intoxication impairs a person’s reaction time and ability to make responsible decisions.
+As mentioned above, intoxication impairs a person’s reaction time and ability to make responsible decisions.
 Consequently, drunk drivers are generally more likely to drive recklessly, which heightens the probability of a collision.

 A drunk driving accident may be caused by a motorist: